Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### Devices are updating outside of their assigned wave

-If you are using [custom rollout waves](#rollout-waves), there may be instances where devices update outside of their assigned wave.
+If you're using [custom rollout waves](#rollout-waves), there could be instances where devices update outside of their assigned wave.
 Review the following scenarios and take any necessary actions:

 - **Add-on app deployments**: When you install an add-on app, such as Project or Visio, it can trigger an update check when the application is retrieved from the Office CDN.
 Consider updating your XML to included [Version="MatchInstalled"](../deploy/office-deployment-tool-configuration-options.md#version-attribute-part-of-add-element) to install the same version of Office, even if a newer version is available.

 - **Onboarding devices**: Devices that are still in an **Onboarding to [channel-name]** state are managed by your existing settings until cloud update takes control.
 During this time, other management settings can enforce updates.
 Consider excluding devices from these other management tools or wait until the next patch Tuesday cycle for cloud update to engage.

-- **Channel change**: The [switch device update channel](inventory.md#switch-device-update-channel) feature will trigger an update check.
-If you initiate a channel change using a group that contains devices already on Monthly Enterprise Channel, those devices will not receive a channel change action, but will check for the latest available update for Monthly Enterprise Channel.
+- **Channel change**: The [switch device update channel](inventory.md#switch-device-update-channel) feature triggers an update check.
+If you initiate a channel change using a group that contains devices already on Monthly Enterprise Channel, those devices won't receive a channel change action, but checks for the latest available update for Monthly Enterprise Channel.
 Consider removing those devices from the group if you need to ensure they only update within their wave assignment.

 ### My Device-based group didn't work with *[feature name]*